Skip to main content

 The document contained messages from a group chat she shared with Ms Khan and Mr Nathan, who was a member of WP's media team and fellow cadre member.
 Aside from party leaders, only Ms Loh and Mr Nathan knew about the fact that the rape story was a lie at that point.

-Ms Loh had stated that she redacted a certain message because it was related to another MP.
+Ms Loh had stated that she redacted this message because it was related to another MP.

 "That's a bare-faced lie, isn't it," said Mr Jumabhoy.